Global Communications and Computing

 Only four of the above are likely to need addressing in a dedicated Linux system using Ubuntu or Mint with a single SSD and provided by Chillblast - they are in bold.
 The first two are factors in the initial partitioning of the SSD and the other two are carried out during the setting up procedure.

 This is something that can be done in advance.
-I made them whilst waitiing for my machine to be delivered so I could test them on other machines and set up the Wifi.
+I made them whilst waitiing for my machine to be delivered so I could test them on other machines.
+It is no longer possible to simply set up LiveUSBs with persistence.
+I have added full instructions here

 To enter BIOS Setup, turn on the computer and press F2 (give the system a few seconds to enter Setup; the F2 on screen will be highlighted to illustrate that the system is processing the request) during the POST (Power On Self Test) .
 It is possible that the Logo and options will not display if the BIOS has been set into Quiet Mode and you just have to keep tapping F2 until it enters the BIOS.
 If you get a “Keyboard Error”, (usually because you pressed F2 too quickly) just press F2 again.